RinLovesYou/gettrdl/README.md

 # Usage

 download the version appropriate for your system in [releases](https://github.com/RinLovesYou/gettrdl/releases/latest)<br>
-run it in cmd like `gettrdl https://gettr.com/post/id` and it will download it to the folder it's running in.
+run it in cmd like `gettrdl https://gettr.com/post/id` and it will download it to the folder it's running in.<br>
+Optional: You may want to add a PATH/ENVIRONMENT variable to the folder gettrdl is located in, to call gettrdl from anywhere in cmd.
+Please look up how to do this for your operating system of choice.

 # Build it yourself